Call Now

 Be Informed, Not the Criminal Defendant

 By any account, Indiana is unique in its identification with the right to keep and bear arms.
 For instance, hundreds of thousands of Hoosiers have a License to Carry Handgun.
-While the need for a license, and in some general sense understanding of the need for training on safe gun handling is widely accepted and understood, there are pervasive myths that attorneys at Ciyou & Dixon see routinely that cause gun owners to be criminally prosecuted.
+While the need for a license, and in some general sense understanding of the need for training on safe gun handling is widely accepted and understood, there are pervasive myths that attorneys at Dixon & Moseley see routinely that cause gun owners to be criminally prosecuted.

 The first is pointing a firearm due to a sense of fear or to scare someone off.
 Generally, unless the right to use deadly force exists, this is a criminal act.
 Deadly force is limited to narrow contexts in Indiana.